Olympic Park Oval

 Olympic Park Oval is an Australian rules football ground located on the site of the former Olympic Park Stadium in Olympic Park, Melbourne.
-The Oval's is primarily utilised as the training ground of the Collingwood Football Club and as a venue for some of the club's Victorian Football League (VFL) matches.
-It is located alongside the club's other tenanted facility, the Melbourne Sports and Entertainment Centre (known commercially as the AIA Vitality Centre).
+The Oval is primarily utilised as the training ground of the Collingwood Football Club and as a venue for some of the club's Victorian Football League (VFL) matches.
+It is located alongside the club's other tenanted facility, the Melbourne Sports and Entertainment Centre (known commercially as the KGM Centre).

 History and usage

-As part of a larger redevelopment of the Melbourne Sports and Entertainment precinct, the Olympic Park Stadium was torn down in 2012, two years after the adjacent Melbourne Rectangular Stadium was built for Olympic Park's former tenants..
+As part of a larger redevelopment of the Melbourne Sports and Entertainment precinct, the Olympic Park Stadium was torn down in 2012, two years after the adjacent Melbourne Rectangular Stadium was built for Olympic Park's former tenants.
 Olympic Park Oval was created in stadium's former location.
 The oval opened for use on 11 April 2013.
-The Federal Government and Collingwood Football Club announced in April 2012 the additional construction of indoor community and training facilities on the site.
+The federal government and Collingwood Football Club announced in April 2012 the additional construction of indoor community and training facilities on the site.
 These were opened in October 2015.